Birds of Kauai Feature image

 Hawaii Elepaio

 Hawaii Elepaio are beautiful Hawaii birds with a central origin in the forest areas of Hawaiian islands.
-They are known for their melodious songs and tail-wagging behavior.
+They are known for their melodious songs.
 This bird boasts a unique contrast with its white belly, olive green body, and black masks.
-This is among native birds of Kauai, which is a highly endangered species with a continuous population decline.
+This is among native birds of Kauai and is a highly endangered species with continuous decline in its population.

 Despite their small size, they are bold enough to approach hikers and visitors with a friendly chirp.
-This bird’s feeding ingredients are insects and spiders on tree branches.
+The feeding ingredients of these birds are insects and spiders on tree branches.

 Taxonomy of Hawaii Elepaio